|Latin name||Chaetodon daedalma|

 This species revels in swimming and requires an aquarium with ample space.

-This species can function in large numbers down to just two.
+This species can function in large numbers down to just one.

 This species needs good hiding places, for example, between live rocks.